PALS – Pediatric Advanced Life Support – Initial

 Completing a PALS certification course gives workers access to the instruction that they need to know, to be able to properly assess pediatric emergencies.
 Through a review in CPR, those who work with young patients are given renewed skill information so that they can confidently care for all types of pediatric distress scenarios.
 Since this training is geared specifically for caring for infants and children, those who work in children’s hospitals and clinics are required to obtain certification.

 What Types of Professions are Required to Have PALS Training in Orange County?

-Doctors, Nurses, EMTs, and Paramedics are required to take PALS certification in Orange County, as they come into contact with many pediatric emergencies each day.
-Those working in Emergency Response, Pediatric Intensive Care, and Critical Care must have these skills to appropriately care for their patients.
+Doctors, nurses, and paramedics are required to take PALS certification in Orange County, as they come into contact with many pediatric emergencies each day.
+In addition, those working in Emergency Response, Pediatric Intensive Care, and Critical Care must have these skills to appropriately care for their patients.

 What Businesses Look for PALS Certification in Orange County?

 Home to St. Jude Medical Center, Orange County offers a huge treatment center for pediatric cancer patients.
-This PALS class in Orange County gives healthcare workers the knowledge and skills needed to provide these special children with life-saving procedures, even in the most trying of situations.
+The SureFire CPR PALS class in Orange County gives healthcare workers the knowledge and skills needed to provide these special children with life-saving procedures, even in the most trying of situations.